skypilot-org/skypilot/docs/source/reservations/existing-clusters.rst

 * Debian-based OS (tested on Debian 11)
 * SSH access with key-based authentication and passwordless sudo
 * All machines must use the same SSH key and username
+* All machines must have network access to each other
 * Port 6443 must be accessible on at least one node from your local machine

 Deploying SkyPilot